Pacific \ Local government in small states

 At independence the three Melanesian states of the Pacific Islands region – Papua New Guinea (1975), Solomon Islands (1978) and Vanuatu (1980) – opted for decentralised systems of government.
 In all cases a three-tier system of national, provincial and local government was introduced, although the specific arrangements and allocation of powers differed substantially.
 Since that time there has been a good deal of analysis about the policy processes of decentralisation itself and about the effectiveness (or otherwise) of national-level governance in these countries; but until recently little has been written about the lower levels.This short article surveys some of the recent research and commentary on local-level governance relating particularly to Papua New Guinea (PNG) and Solomon Islands.
 It focuses on both the poor condition of formal local-level government as well as on the rise of informal governance-type activity at the local level which might be described as ‘civil society in formation’.

-Author: David Hegarty Publisher: university of Technology, Sydney Publication year: may 2009
+Author: David Hegarty Publisher: Commonwealth Journal of Local Governance Publication year: 2009

-Author: Terry Parker, Megan Praeger Publisher: University of Technology, Sydney Publication year: 2008
+Author: Terry Parker, Megan Praeger Publisher: Commonwealth Journal of Local Governance Publication year: 2008